Abhilash-Jose/Web-Scrapping/README.md

 Website: https://www.timesjobs.com/

 <b> Objective:</b>
-In this project, I performed web scraping using the Requests library along with Beautiful Soup.
+In this project, I performed web scraping using the `Requests` library along with `Beautiful Soup`.
 The goal was to extract job titles, required skills, and application links for the latest job postings on the TimesJobs website, while also filtering out any unwanted skills.